Meulengracht/bake/README.md

 The best way to get started is to install the latest version of Chef using the [snap store](https://snapcraft.io/vchef).
 However not everyone likes or uses snaps, and in this case it's recommended to build chef from source, as chef is not distributed as a debian package yet!

+## TODO

+Features that we want to include in upcoming releases:
+- Split the stages of preparing host packages and the container environment.
+- Better diff detection in recipes.
+- Simpler UX experience.

 ## Account Setup

 To get started with your account setup, you will need to activate one of the privileged commands provided by 'order'